 On the morning of April 25th each year Australians around the world stop to pay respect to those who have served our country.
-Anzac Day is by far the most culturally significant day on the Australian calendar.
+ANZAC Day is by far the most culturally significant day on the Australian celebration calendar.
 This singular day marks the anniversary of the first major military action fought by Australian and New Zealand forces during the First World War and has since grown and evolved to pay respect to all Australian service people and their animal companions and comrades past and present.

 ANZAC?
 Isn’t that the name of a delicious biscuit?